 I offer him a drink and he says, ‘I’ll see you dead first.’

 After his left eyeball explodes, I answer, ‘You won’t see much at this rate.
 Are you going to learn that you don’t mess with us, or would you like me to work on your internal organs?’
-He shuts up, apart from whimpering.
+He shuts up, apart from screaming a lot.

 ‘I’m sure you have a family and friends.
 We’ll find them.
 You resist me and they get punished.
 The police will come soon.’
 I pass him a bar pad and pen.
 ‘Names and contact details of clients and contacts.
 Everything.
 Stop whingeing about your eye.
 Feel lucky that you still have another – for the moment.’